avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: ClonalSpecies.png
   :width: 150

   Figure 5.
 The population structure of a bacterial species can contain genetically distinguishable lineages.
 Five different lineages are represented by the blue, orange, green, pink, and red circles.
 Image credit: A. Coghlan, inspired by Figure 1.2 in `Bacigalupe 2017`_.
-Permission details: `Creative Commons Attribution License`_.
+Permission details: `Creative Commons Attribution License v4.0`_.

 .. _Bacigalupe 2017: https://era.ed.ac.uk/handle/1842/31266

+.. _Creative Commons Attribution License v4.0: https://creativecommons.org/licenses/by/4.0/

 The species *V. cholerae* is distributed globally, and is a very diverse species with many different lineages.
 Figure 6 shows what is known about the global distribution of just two of the many lineages of *V. cholerae*.

 .. figure:: LineageDistributions.png
   :width: 1050

   Figure 6.
 The global distribution of the bacterium *V. cholerae*, for two of the many different lineages of *V. cholerae*, (a) the MX-2 lineage, and (b) the current pandemic lineage (7PET lineage).
 The numbers in purple circles indicate the number of *V. cholerae* isolates collected in each country, whose whole genomes have been included in the `Vibriowatch`_ database.
 The number of genomes for the 7PET lineage is far greater than that for MX-2, reflecting the far greater public health importance of 7PET, which has led to more sequencing of this lineage from the stool of sick people.
 Genomes were assigned to lineages using a software called `PopPUNK`_, which we will discuss later in this course.
 Image source: A. Coghlan, based on a screenshot from `Vibriowatch`_.
-Permission details: `Creative Commons Attribution License`_.
+Permission details: `Creative Commons Attribution License v4.0`_.

 .. _Vibriowatch: https://vibriowatch.readthedocs.io

 .. _PopPUNK: https://pubmed.ncbi.nlm.nih.gov/30679308/

+.. _Creative Commons Attribution License v4.0: https://creativecommons.org/licenses/by/4.0/

 There is only one lineage of *V. cholerae* which causes epidemic cholera at present.
 This lineage is known as the **'7PET'** lineage.
 What do we mean when we say 7PET causes **'epidemic cholera'**?